 Single crystal and powder XRD - Agilent SuperNova

-This diffractometer features a 4-circle Kappa precision goniometer, an Atlas S2 135mm CCD Area Detector with intelligent measurement system, and both a copper and a molybdenum microfocus X-ray source.
+This diffractometer features a 4-circle Kappa precision goniometer, an Atlas S2 135mm CCD Area Detector with an intelligent measurement system, and both a copper and a molybdenum microfocus X-ray source.
 A colour video microscope (120× magnification) is equipped, as is a "Sample Temperature Attachment" (80–400 K) from Oxford Cryosystems.
-Automatic structure solution and refinement is possible from AutoChem, concurrent with data-collection and integration with CrysAlisPro software.
+Automatic structure solution and refinement is possible from AutoChem, concurrent with data collection and integration with CrysAlisPro software.
 The booking timetable for this instrument is located here.